m44rtn/vireo/README.md

 # Vireo Kernel II

-The Vireo kernel is an x86 kernel written in C.
+The Vireo kernel is an x86 kernel written in C. Fair warning: this code is not my best work.

 A few facts and a warning:
 - This project exists since 2014, and has had several rewrites now (hopefully this is the last)